 Ayla is a 17 year old vocal phenomenon whose skills and accomplishments continue to mount and are without limit.
-A complete entertainer, she is a singer, songwriter, musician, dancer and actress.
-Ayla began professional training on the piano at 8.
+Born in Detroit, Ayla began professional training on the piano at 8.
 She has been taking vocal lessons when she was 8 years old.
 She is also skilled in dance, theatre, songwriting, and plays 4 instruments.

 In 2008, at 12 Ayla flew to California to live with her aunt and pursue her dream.
 Shortly after, her talents began to get recognized by big names.
 From age 12 Ayla developed her studio chops under the tutelage of former Motown great Frank “Toddy” Winfrey, then traveling weekly to Southern California to do so.
 Winfrey said: “Ayla is an incredible talent.
 Musically, she’s amazing because she can do anything, for any age listening audience.
 There is no age limit for what she’s got.”